-Enabling Apps in the car
+Enabling apps in the car

-An additional priority for automakers is to enable an open environment that provides the driver with access to new and evolving functionality during their ownership of the car.
+One of automakers' priorities is to enable an open environment that provides the driver with access to new and evolving functionality during their ownership of the car.
 This is in contrast to the current situation, where it is almost impossible to add features to a car after it has been produced.

-In the short term, automakers are looking to smartphone integration as the first step to enable an open environment through Apps, with solutions already available/announced by BMW, Mercedes, Audi, Jaguar, GM, Ford, Toyota and Mini.
+In the short term, automakers are looking to smartphone and tablet integration as the first step to enable an open environment through apps, with solutions already available/announced by BMW, Mercedes, Audi, Jaguar, GM, Ford, Toyota and Mini.

 At present, there is little commonality in the technical solutions being offered to customers, although the services are focused on internet radio and social networking.
-Going forward, the industry standard MirrorLink16 may provide some level of commonality across automakers, but the reality is that proprietary solutions are very likely to exist in parallel, creating a very fragmented industry.
+Going forward, the industry standard MirrorLink22 may provide some level of commonality across automakers, but proprietary solutions are very likely to exist in parallel, creating a very fragmented industry.

-The alternative approach is for automakers to embed an open platform in the car and for new Apps to be downloaded to the embedded system.
-Such solutions are starting to be rolled out by BMW, Mercedes, Renault, GM and PSA, but this is still quite an immature market.
-The challenges for automakers include deciding which operating system to adopt for their in-car platform, whether to wait for:
+The alternative approach is for automakers to embed an open platform in the car and for new apps to be downloaded to the embedded system.
+Such solutions are starting to be rolled out by Mercedes, Renault, GM and PSA, but this is still quite an immature market.